pyx-industries/pyx-identity-resolver/documentation/docs/introduction/personas.md

 to discover further information about the identifier.
 For example:

-- An anaoymous user may discoiver a barcode on a pack of pasta in a supermarket [8076802085738](https://www.gs1.org/services/verified-by-gs1/results?gtin=8076802085738#productInformation)
+- An anonymous user may discover a barcode on a pack of pasta in a supermarket [8076802085738](https://www.gs1.org/services/verified-by-gs1/results?gtin=8076802085738#productInformation)
-- An anonymous user who knows a GS1 comnpany prefix or any GTIN may guess another GTIN by incrementing a few numbers [8076802085776](https://www.gs1.org/services/verified-by-gs1/results?gtin=8076802085776#productInformation).
+- An anonymous user who knows a GS1 company prefix or any GTIN may guess another GTIN by incrementing a few numbers [8076802085776](https://www.gs1.org/services/verified-by-gs1/results?gtin=8076802085776#productInformation).